 Line Hilton 1:10:44

-Performing, yeh.
-So what about at what point would you bring in use of dynamics?
+Performing, yeah.
+So at what point would you bring in use of dynamics?

-From the very beginning, I might leave that like, clearly the rhythm and the tempo.
+From the very beginning, I might leave that like, I’ll leave the rhythm and the tempo.
 If we are working on pure technique stuff, but often trouble later on is because you started too loud, or you know, the shape of the song.
-Sometimes, but matter more than whether it’s, you know, you can you might have a section that is really not well Sung.
+Sometimes, might matter more than whether it’s, you know, you might have a section that is really not well sung.
 Almost talked, but it’s exactly what that song needs.
 So, yeah, I think dynamics and intention is what I appreciate the most in music.
-So, I’ll probably try and go there, even though I now I’m a vocal geek and, and a singing teacher proud, you know, I still go to Vocal Coaching, and getting that song out of them, regardless of technique, and then keep on moving the voice along with the exercises.
+So, I’ll probably try and go there, even though now, I’m a vocal geek and a singing teacher proud, you know, I still go to vocal coaching, and getting that song out of them, regardless of technique, and then keep on moving the voice along with the exercises.